pburls/ark3/README.md

 }
 ```
 ### Executing a Command
-If any component in an application needs a command executed, it will need to create a command message object with the necessary details and invoke the `Execute(ICommand command)` action on the Command Processor instance of the application.
+If any component in an application needs a command executed, it will need to create an instance of a command message object with the necessary details and invoke the `Execute(ICommand command)` action method on the single application instance of the Command Processor.
 For example:
 ```
-commandProcessor.Execute(new DeployCommand("exampleName", true));
+_commandProcessor.Execute(new DeployCommand("exampleName", true));
 ```
 ### Command Handler
 A component that is responsible for the execution of specific commands must implement the `Ark3.Command.ICommandHandler<in TCommand>` interface, where `TCommand` is the type of command message the handler is responsible for executing.